saksha-hegde/NeuroTriage-AI/Appendix/Business_Economics_Scaling/Business_Economics_ScalingView.md

 ## Monetization Model

-NeuroTriage AI is designed as an **Enterprise Software-as-a-Service (SaaS)** solution for hospitals and diagnostic imaging centers.
-Hospitals subscribe annually based on the number of imaging sites or CT scanners covered.
-The subscription includes software updates, technical support, performance monitoring, and continuous model improvements.
-This model provides predictable operating costs for customers while enabling continuous product evolution.
+NeuroTriage AI is designed as an enterprise software solution that integrates seamlessly into the hospital's existing PACS workflow.
+The product is licensed to hospitals as an optional AI-enabled stroke triage module, allowing healthcare providers to enhance their existing imaging infrastructure without replacing their current systems.

+Hospitals choosing to enable this capability pay an annual enterprise license fee, which includes software updates, model improvements, technical support, and performance monitoring.
+This licensing approach provides a predictable revenue stream for the product provider while allowing hospitals to adopt AI capabilities with minimal disruption to their existing workflow.

 ---